Totzeret HaAretz Towers

-Totzeret HaAretz Towers (מגדלי תוצרת הארץ, Migdalei Totzeret HaAretz), stylized as ToHa, is a partly built complex of three office skyscrapers in Tel Aviv, Israel.
-The first tower was completed in February 2019, and the second is slated to be inaugurated in 2024.
+Totzeret HaAretz Towers (מגדלי תוצרת הארץ, Migdalei Totzeret HaAretz) (often shortened as ToHa) is an office skyscraper complex under construction in Tel Aviv, Israel.
+It consists of two main towers, first completed in February 2019 and standing at 110.3 m with 27 floors, and the second planned to stand at 298.2 m with 76 floors and slated to be inaugurated in 2026.

 History

 The complex is located on and named after Totzeret Haaretz Street in Nahalat Yitzhak, in eastern Tel Aviv.
 It faces HaShalom Street in the south and Yigal Allon Street in the west.
 It is within walking distance of Tel Aviv HaShalom railway station.

 The towers were designed by the British-Israeli architect Ron Arad and Yashar Architects, while the public space design was given to UK-based Vogt Landscape Architects, and the local company Tema.
 The developing company is a partnership between Amot and Gav-Yam.

 Aloni Hetz, Amot's parent company, purchased two adjacent lots to build the complex, which has a total footprint of 17000 m2.
 One lot was purchased from the Tara Compound to the west, and the other from Gazit-Globe, which saw the demolition of the latter's office building there.
 The complex is meant to adhere to the LEED Platinum standard.

 WeWork is the largest tenant in the first tower, having leased 6.5 floors through Israeli real estate company Ampa.
 This is WeWork's largest space in Israel.

 In 2018, Akamai Technologies rented two floors in the first tower.
 Other tenants include Natural Intelligence, Tufin, Dynamic Yield, Discount Investments and Trax Retail.
 In November 2018, Amot reported that 95% of the office space in the tower had been leased.